 Note – The controversial second mural below, Children of the World Dream of Peace, has been moved to storage for airport renovation.
 It’s unknown at what time it will return in the future, though it is expected too.

-The two murals are in the east and west baggage claims outside the Great Hall, and each mural is split into two pieces separated by doorways.
-Together, both tell a variety of different stories for travelers to interpret while waiting for their bags.
+The two murals are in the east and west baggage claims outside of the Great Hall.
+Each mural is split into two pieces separated by doorways.
+Together, they tell a variety of different stories for travelers to interpret while waiting for their bags.

 The first mural is called, “In Peace and Harmony with Nature”, which is said to symbolize environmental destruction vs. environmental healing.
 It’s located in the west side baggage claim.

 The second mural is titled, “Children of the World Dream of Peace”, which depicts a war vs. peace theme.
 It was previously located in the east side baggage claim.